Frequently Asked Questions

 37. Can I see a running total of my wins while the auction is in progress?

 Yes.
 You can view the total parcels won and the amount spent at the top right on the Live Bidding page.
 You can also run reports anytime via the reports menu and click bidder purchase detail then filter by county and state and auction time period.

 38. What type of documents will be available after the auction?

 Under "REPORTS", you can see multiple reports that will give you a summary and detail of your purchases.
 You can also export these files into a CSV Excel file or PDF

 39. Why can't I see what I have won anymore?

 Sometime after the auction is over, we archive the purchase detail report.
-You can still access it by going to "Reports" then "Bidder Purchase Detail" then filter by county and state and then make sure to select the correct auction reporting period.
-It will default to current auctions only, you will need to click in the box and you will be able to see the state, year, and whether it was spring or fall.
+You can still access it by going to "Reports" and then "Bidder Purchase Detail."
+Filter by county and state and then make sure to select the correct auction reporting period.
+It will default to current auctions only, so you will need to click in the box and you will be able to see the state, year, and whether it was spring or fall.
 Select the reporting period that applies to you.